karixtech/karix-python/docs/WebhookApi.md

-# cpaas.WebhookApi
+# karix.WebhookApi

-All URIs are relative to *https://api.mgageindia.com*
+All URIs are relative to *https://api.karix.io*

 Method | HTTP request | Description
 ------------- | ------------- | -------------